 The Norfolk Autism Partnership Board Working Groups oversee the implementation of the plans set out by the Board.
 These groups are inclusive and involve autistic people, parents and carers and experts by experience.
 Every member of the group has a defined role, with responsibility and ownership to explore all solutions to problems.

-There are currently six working groups.
-Four active groups meet approximately every month – Engagement with People, Diagnosis Pathways and Workforce Development.
+There are currently five working groups.
+Four active groups meet approximately every month these are the Engagement with People, Diagnosis Pathways and Workforce Development.
 The groups report into the Board on a quarterly basis.

 If you are interested in joining the Board or a working group please go to How to get Involved.